harshil-mistry/harshil-mistry/README.md

 - 💌 Email: harshilmistry31@gmail.com
 - 💼 LinkedIn: https://www.linkedin.com/in/harshilmistry295/
-- 🌐 Portfolio: Coming soon to your nearby Browsers
+- 🌐 Portfolio: Coming soon to your nearby browsers
-- 🧠 Ask me about web dev, hackathons, or the best coffee for coding marathons
+- 🧠 Ask me about web dev, hackathons, or the ideal playlist to power through bug fixing.
 - 🤝 Let’s connect — **especially if you hate frontend as much as I do**.
-We can hate on react together.
+We can hate on React together 😈

 ---